SlickVPN Review 2024: Buyer Beware

 Last time we tested this product, we were unable to get it downloaded at all because it's not a verified Apple developer.
 We contacted support to get a refund and never heard back, despite their claims of a 30 day money-back guarantee.

 As you can imagine, we're security conscious people here.
 But after Googling for other people's similar experiences, we didn't see any major red flags.

-So as one last effort to actually test this software, we downloaded the previous version.
-It worked.
+We let Avast know to ignore this file.
 Once SlickVPN was installed, we were greeted with an outdated UI that had very few options.

 SlickVPN Preferences UI